LArchCS/Handwritten-Equation-Recognition-Tensorflow/README.md

 2017.05.05

 ##
-This model performs the best in my COSI 101A Artificial intelligence class.
-I got a A+ for this course at the end.
+I got a A+ for my COSI Artificial Intelligence course at the end.